binaryage/blog/_posts/2012-10-19-totalspaces-finally-reaches-1.0.md

 <img src="{{site.url}}/images/totalspaces-overview-grid.png" style="width:200px;float:left; margin-top: -2px; margin-right: 10px; padding:2px; border:1px #999 solid;" alt="ReSpaceApp overview grid" title="ReSpaceApp overview grid" />
 The first incarnation of this was called ReSpaceApp, which was initially released on 1st February 2012.
 Development proceeded well, and by April you could pull up an overview grid, with the ability to drag and drop windows between desktops.

-At the end of April I teamed up with Antonin, and ReSpaceApp took its place in the [Binaryage portfolio](http://binaryage.com) as TotalSpaces.
+At the end of April I teamed up with Antonin, and ReSpaceApp took its place in the [BinaryAge portfolio](http://binaryage.com) as TotalSpaces.

 <img src="{{site.url}}/images/totalspaces-new-overview-grid.png" style="width:200px;float:right; margin-top: -2px; margin-right: 10px; padding:2px; border:1px #999 solid;" alt="TotalSpaces overview grid" title="TotalSpaces overview grid" />
 June brought a much improved full-screen overview grid, with an exposé type feature to enable you to get a good view of all your windows.